Life After Ringling; When the Circus Closes Down

 What’s happening now?

 “I miss Ringling but life goes on,” Mustafa Danger says.
 “I did some galas in Spain and some TV appearances.
 I was on Arabs Got Talent, not long ago, too.
-We have a number of performances coming up in Europe, including the International Circus Festival of Grenoble -- I am rehearsing for that now.
-In December, We’ll be with Flic Flac circus in Germany.”
+We had a number of performances in Europe, including the International Circus Festival of Grenoble.
+In December, we were with Flic Flac circus in Germany.”

 Before coming to Ringling Bros., Mustafa Danger crossed the Santiago Bernabéu soccer stadium in Madrid, Spain.
 At more than 540 feet in the air, he walked a mile on a wire between a hotel and church in Benidorm, Spain.
 It was at 1,150 feet that Mustafa crossed between two mountains in New York.